Updated on 23rd of June 2026

 - Solar: Longer sales cycles with more qualification needed.
 AI captures the lead and hands it off to your sales team with context already gathered.

 - Commercial cleaning: Contract-based relationships with high call volumes.
 Automation handles the load without adding headcount.
+Inform yourself about the special AI receptionist setup for cleaning companies to be prepared.

 Why home services demand more than basic call handling